newjersey/navigator.business.nj.gov/content/src/fundings/small-business-lease.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Small Business Lease Grant supports the growth and success of small businesses and nonprofits by providing grant funding to cover a portion of lease payments for businesses and nonprofits leasing new or additional space.
----
+summaryDescriptionMd: >-
   The Small Business Lease Grant supports the growth and success of small businesses and nonprofits by providing grant funding to cover a portion of lease payments for businesses and nonprofits leasing new or additional space.
 ---

-### Eligibility
+## Eligibility

 - Small businesses and nonprofits entering a new market-rate lease, lease amendment, or lease extension for at least a 5-year term that includes at least 250 square feet of street-level space